Skip to main content

 • sys_id (assignment group sys_id)

-Step 2a: Upload Oleria’s Public Certificate to your ServiceNow Instance
+Upload Oleria's Public Certificate

 1. Log into your ServiceNow instance with administrator credentials.